y-ncao/Like-My-GF/README.md

 ####To do
 1. Setup email alert everytime robot found a new post, include the photo in the email.
+2. Support more social media.
+Weibo, Wechat, Facebook...(This gonna be endless)
-2. Maybe if anyone else want to use this, I can setup a web api and allow others to register their target.
+3. Maybe if anyone else want to use this, I can setup a web api and allow others to register their target.
 I can setup an engine to do it.